Repressurising Ideal boiler pressure with filling loop

 Ideal Logic boiler pressure gauge

 Low boiler pressure is very common and can cause your boiler to stop working.
-If your pressure becomes too low then you need to repressurise it.
+If your Ideal boiler pressure becomes too low you might get the F1 error which means you need to repressurise it.
+If the pressure drops below 1 bar you should increase it.

 • A Leak on the central heating system